VibeKit Remote Agent — Drive Your Laptop's Claude Code from iPhone

 vibekit-agent link

 Pair this machine with your VibeKit account.
-Generates a one-time code you enter in the iOS app or Telegram.
+Generates a one-time code you enter in the iOS app.

 vibekit-agent start [--directory <path>]